Last updated: December 26, 2020

 Atherosclerosis is a chronic, cumulative and slowly progressive condition that may remain asymptomatic for many years.
 Once atherosclerotic plaque has significantly reduced blood flow within an artery it can wreak major havoc on the body, depending on its location.
 There are three common conditions caused by atherosclerosis:

 An additional complication of cardiovascular disease is the potential development of an aneurysm.
-An aneurysm is a localized bulge caused by the weakening of an arterial wall; it can occur anywhere in the body.
+An aneurysm is a localized bulge caused by the weakening of an arterial wall which can occur can occur anywhere in the body.
 If an aneurysm ruptures, it can cause a life-threatening emergency due to internal bleeding.

 Hypercholesterolemia by itself is usually asymptomatic, meaning that it does not present any signs or symptoms.
 Often it is not until an adverse event occurs, such as the threat of a heart attack or stroke, that testing is done to confirm this condition.
 Routine lipid profiles should be conducted for those who are considered to be at a higher risk.
 Various factors, both modifiable and non-modifiable, determine who is at the highest risk of developing high cholesterol and cardiovascular disease.